 Likewise, there are currently two active minors, and others are in development...
 Stay tuned!

-Admission to the Film & Video Studies program is highly competitive.
-Students need to complete the application form, attach a copy of their CAPS Report and submit the documents to the Department of Communication in Bouillon Hall 232a by the third (3rd) week of each quarter.
-Students are typically notified of their application status by mid-quarter.
+Admission to the Film Program is highly competitive.
+Students need to submit the application form, a 300-word essay, and a copy of their Academic Requirements (AR) report to the Department of Communication office in Bouillon Hall 232A.